 As evening arrived in Boston on August 2, 1907, Chinatown merchants began closing their shops and laundries for the day.
 Breaking through the mundane clanking and clattering of city life, a firecracker exploded.
-It was a signal to a crew of 10 thugs – hatchetmen – assembled on tiny Oxford Place to begin an assault on the neighborhood.
+It was a signal to a crew of 10 thugs – hatchetmen – assembled on tiny Oxford Place to begin the tong wars.

 After a few short minutes of chaos, punctuated by gunshots and stabbings, the street emptied of people.
 Left behind were three dead men and many injured, one fatally.

 The Chinese tong wars had erupted in a shocking massacre.

 The Boston Police, after making inquiries, developed a theory of the case.